DOAJ/doaj/cms/pages/apply/guide.md

 ## In other languages

-We are always looking for volunteers to translate our criteria.
-If you would like to volunteer to do this, please [contact us](mailto:helpdesk@doaj.org).

 Please note that these translations may not include the latest changes made to the Guide.

 Our criteria are available in: